Current travel advisories for Venezuela

 Brief summary:

-We've reviewed our advice for Venezuela and continue to advise do not travel.
+We continue to advise do not travel to Venezuela.
 The political and economic situation continues to be unstable.
-There are high levels of violent crime, and shortages of food, water, medicine and petrol.
+There's ongoing demonstrations and civil unrest following the recent presidential election.
+Avoid protests and large gatherings as they may turn violent.
+Demonstrations may disrupt travel plans, affect flights, traffic, and public transportation.
+Monitor local media and follow the instructions of local authorities.
+There's high levels of violent crime and there's an ongoing risk of shortages of food, water, medicine and petrol.
 We continue to advise: Do not travel to Venezuela due to the dangerous security situation, the risk of food, water, medicine and petrol shortages, and the threat of violent crime.

 Danger level: 5